-I believe yoga is about adapting the asana to suit your body, not your body to suit the asana.
+In my classes you we will be adapting the asana to suit your body, not your body to suit the asana.

 My personal yoga practice has been influenced by many different yoga lineages and this is reflected in how I teach.
-I have attended workshops and classes that incorporate other body work like somatic, pilates and rolfing which also arise in my teaching.
+I have attended workshops and classes that incorporate other body work like somatics, pilates and rolfing which also arise in my teaching.

 .
 Yoga helps to build muscle strength leading to healthier joints and better flexibility.
 Yoga can support an improvement in your posture and focus, as well as increase bone density.
 It will, over time, stabilise the response of the nervous system and expand lung capacity.

 Bringing focus to the breath, it encourages the mind to become still, which enables us to be present on our yoga mat, creating a balance between the mind and the body.